-Entry Requirements Academic Requirement A- Level The minimum requirement is normally AAA overall at A-level This usually comprises of: A in Mathematics A in Physics A in any further subject preferably Biology, Chemistry or Further Maths (or a comparable qualification recognised by the College).
+Entry Requirements Academic Requirement The minimum requirement is normally AAA overall at A-level A- Level This usually comprises of: A in Mathematics A- Level A in Physics A in any further subject preferably Biology, Chemistry or Further Maths (or a comparable qualification recognised by the College).
 IB Minimum 38 points (or a comparable qualification recognised by the College 6 in Mathematics at higher level 6 in Physics at higher level 6 in a third subject at higher level (or a comparable qualification recognised by the College).
-Non-academic Requirements N/A English Language Requirement Standard requirement IELTS score of 6.5 overall (minimum 6.0 in all elements) Admissions Test/Interview Selected applicants are invited to an interview day.
-This usually involves an introduction talk about the department and degree options, followed by group activities and individual interviews with two members of staff including an academic.
-The day finishes with a tour of the department.
-For students who cannot attend an interview day in person an admissions test may be offered.
-This is a bespoke written test supplied to the candidate comprising of a short series of maths and bioengineering questions.
-Based on the results of this test a Skype interview may be arranged.
+Non-academic Requirements N/A English Language Requirement Standard requirement IELTS score of 6.5 overall (minimum 6.0 in all elements) Admissions Test/Interview Applicants can move from the standard Biomedical Engineering programme during year 3 subject to securing a placement.
+A placement is subject to performance at upper second-class level in the first two years of the programme, and acceptance by a suitable host University.
+The placements are competitive, and the final selection is made by the department following an interview.

-The programme's competency standards documents can be found at: www.imperial.ac.uk/media/imperial-college/faculty-of-engineering/bioengineering/public/student/Competency-Standards---Bioengineering-UG-PG---June-2016-Final.pdf
+The programme's competency standards documents can be found at: www.imperial.ac.uk/media/imperial-college/faculty-of-engineering/bioengineering/public/student/Competency-Standards---Bioengineering-UG-PG--June-2016-Final.pdf